 3.9a Road Building.
+Road building is a new type of Construction (OCS 13.8d) that is done to upgrade an existing road or track into an all-weather road.
+Road-building...

-Road building is the same as building air bases (OCS 15.1) with the following modifications.
-The attempt can only be made in a hex connected to an existing All-Weather Road.
-This hex must contain a Road or Track.
-The hex must contain at least one Engineer Regiment marked with "Road" on the counter.
-Construction is done using the table on page 47.
+- can only be performed in a hex containing a Road or Track that is connected to an existing All-Weather Road. - can only be performed in a hex containing at least one Engineer Regiment marked with "Road" on the counter. - is done using the table on page 39.
+Each attempt to attempt to improve a road hex costs 2T.

-Mark the end of the converted road/ track hexes (the "Road Head" of the All Weather Road) with an Improved Road Marker.
+Mark the end of the converted road/track hexes (the "Road Head" of the All Weather Road) with an Improved Road Marker.